 People looking to stop struggling with their emotions have found success at The Mental Health Center of San Diego by participating in Acceptance and Commitment Therapy (ACT).

-People looking to stop struggling with their emotions have found success at The Mental Health Center of San Diego by participating in Acceptance and Commitment Therapy (ACT).
+People looking to stop struggling with their emotions have succeeded at The Mental Health Center of San Diego by participating in Acceptance and Commitment Therapy (ACT).
 The key is to help our clients accept the challenges that often confront them and, instead of denying negative thoughts and emotions, take steps to change their behavior despite the problems they face in their lives.

 The basis of ACT started as an unwavering commitment to overcome problems by accepting the challenges that come along with them.